Frida Kahlo Fans

 At the start of 1928, a friend from her school days introduced her to a group of young people centered around the Cuban Communist Julio Antonio Mella, who was currently in exile in Mexico.
 One of the group members was the photographer and silent film star Tina Modotti, the lover of Mella and an acquaintance of Diego Rivera.
 It was at a party hosted by Modotti that Frida finally met Diego Rivera face-to-face for the first time.
 Frida described their first encounter as distant until Diego pulled his pistol and shot the phonograph.
 It was then she said: " that I began to be interested in him although I was also afraid of him".
 Frida left the party that night without ever speaking to Diego.

 Soon after, Frida showed Diego some of her paintings and asked him what he thought of her own efforts and whether he considered her talented.
 "You have talent..."
 Diego told her and encouraged her to continue painting.
-Diego was not only impressed by her paintings but with Frida herself and began courting her.
+Diego was not only impressed by her paintings but with Frida herself and began courting her...he became a frequent visitor on Sundays.
 It was during their courtship that Diego suggested Kahlo begin wearing traditional Mexican clothing, which consisted of long, colorful dresses and exotic jewelry.

 Diego incorporated a portrait of Frida into his "Ballad of the Revolution" mural in the Ministry of Public Education.
 She appears in a panel he called "Frida Kahlo Distributes the Weapons".
 Dressed in a black skirt and red shirt, and wearing a red star on her breast, she is shown as a member of the Mexican Communist Party, which she in fact joined in 1928.
 Rivera continued to be a frequent visitor at the "Blue House".

-On August 21, 1929, in a civil ceremony in the town hall of Coyoacán and wearing clothes borrowed from her Indian maid, Frida Kahlo married Diego Rivera.
+On August 21, 1929, in a civil ceremony in the town hall of Coyoacán, Frida Kahlo married Diego Rivera.
+She wore a long skirt and a blouse borrowed from her Indian maid and draped herself in a red reboso shawl.
+Diego wore a plain gray suit, his Stetson hat and a Colt revolver at his side.
 Diego was 42 years old, 6' 1" and 300 pounds; Frida was 22, 5'3" and just 98 pounds.
 Frida's mother did not approve of the union and did not attend the wedding ceremony.
 She said that Diego was too old, too fat and worse yet he was a Communist and an atheist.
 She described the marriage as being: " the marriage between an elephant and a dove."
 Frida's father however, an atheist himself, was less resistant to the marriage and did attend the wedding ceremony.
 He understood that Diego had the financial means to provide for his daughter's medical needs.
 On one of Diego's frequent visits to the Kahlo home, Frida's father took Diego aside and said, "My daughter is sick and always will be .she's intelligent but not pretty I see that you are interested in my daughter eh..?"
 When Rivera replied that he was, Kahlo said, "She is a devil".
 "I know " Diego replied.
 "Well, I've warned you," Kahlo said and left the room.
 Frida's father was the only one to attend the wedding ceremony.
 Some of Frida's friends were shocked by her choice while others saw it as a way to advance her own career as an artist.

 The local newspaper, La Prensa, described the wedding as " modest, without ostentation, without pompous and unpretentious".
 The article started by identifying Frida as " .one of his [Diego's] disciples" and then went on to describe her attire as " very simple street clothes".
 After the wedding Frida moved out of the Blue House to live with Diego in the center of the city.